 Polish regional leadership ambitions hit by EU humiliation over Tusk

 Poland's ambition to be central Europe's leader within the EU suffered a humiliating blow when Hungary, Slovakia and the Czech Republic defied its call to block the re-election of Donald Tusk as European Council president.
-The lack of support from the other three "Visegrad" countries left Prime Minister Beata Szydlo in uncomfortable isolation at an EU summit on Thursday - one leader out of 28 refusing to back Tusk, a former Polish leader who is loathed by her Law and Justice party.
+FILE PHOTO: Poland's Prime Minister Beata Szydlo arrives at the EU summit in Brussels, Belgium, March 9, 2017.

 Discussions